Vespertine: Conceptualisation

 Björk had released her previous studio album, Homogenic, in 1997.
 The album's style differed from her previous two releases, described by her as "very emotionally confrontational and [...] very dramatic".
 She also described "All Is Full of Love"—Homogenic's closing track—as the first song on Vespertine, as it opposed the rest of the album's "aggressive, macho" aesthetic.
+Writer and critic Mark Pytlik writes, "Her appetite for thumping techno had been, temporarily at least, subsumed by a desire for stark melodies and minimalist production".
 In 2000, she starred in Lars von Trier's Dancer in the Dark, and composed its soundtrack, Selmasongs.
-Her performance was praised: the film was awarded the Palme d'Or at the Cannes Film Festival and she received the Best Actress award.
-On 25 March 2001, Björk attended the 73rd Academy Awards—as "I've Seen It All" was nominated for Best Original Song—wearing a swan dress designed by Marjan Pejoski that caused a media frenzy and was widely criticised.
+While she worked on the film, she also began producing her next album, writing new music, and teaming with new collaborators.
+She has said "Selmasongs was the day job and Vespertine was the hobby".
+During this time, she also began to use her new laptop to write music, and Vespertine has been retrospectively referred to as "her laptop album".